thevermeer/pg_ts_semantic_headline/README.md

 In the process, we uncover a method for replacing ts_headline that, when implemented using pre-computed columns, performs  5-10 times faster than the built-in function.

+The end result is a PostgreSQL extension that can either directly replace `ts_headline`, providing full phrase highlighting and improved TSQuery semantics, or, when pairing with a pre-realized lookup table, can return highlighted content up to 10x faster than `ts_headline`.

+## Prerequisites
+PostgreSQL@14 or greater.

+## Installation
+This project is in development February/April of 2024.
+Before we have a stable release version, if you wish to run the extension:

+1) Clone this repository.

+2) `cd` into the project directory `(/postgresql_semantic_tsheadline)

+3) Run `make && make install` :
+- `make` - will compile the source files in the `/sql` folder into a single .sql file as the extention.
+- `make install` - will copy the _compiled_ (concatenated :)) .sql file into your PGSQL extensions directory. eg. `/usr/local/share/postgresql@14/extension/`

+4) In your target Postgres database, run `CREATE EXTENSION ts_semantic_headline;`

 ## Purpose
 The purpose of this repository is to document some issues encountered with using PostgreSQL full-text search to display highlighted search results to the user, and propose a solution that is expressed firstly as PGSQL user-defined functions (UDFs).
 The goal of creating this functionality is to demonstrate the value to the PostgreSQL community of correcting the ts_headline function to better reflect the actual semantics of the full-text search operators used for index lookup.
-From that, the goal is to introduce better ts_headline semantics into the postgresql source code.
+From that, the goal is to introduce better ts_headline semantics into the postgresql source code, but that is a different project althoether.
 To get there, let's first outline the current issues and create a few UDFs to address the issue and illuminate the value of the improvements.

 ## Preamble
 I am a full-stack developer, building a web application that has stored a large volume of texts, as rows in a postgreSQL data table.
 The UI we are building performs full-text search by accepting a user-inputted string, searching, and displaying results.
 When we display results, we want to display passages from the text with "highlights", emphasizing the portions of the passage that match our search.